What does "Off-Label" mean?

 What is Attention Deficit/Hyperactivity Disorder (ADHD) and what are the most common symptoms?
 Find out on this dedicated page.

-The Istituto di Neuroscienze represents a center of excellence for the diagnosis and treatment of ADHD in adults.
+The Istituto di Neuroscienze is a center of excellence for the diagnosis and treatment of Life-Span ADHD that includes preschool children through adults.